Have you watched too many episodes of popular television shows like The Block?

-Whatever strategy you adopt when considering a renovation project, it must align with and compliment your overall investment objectives.
+Whatever strategy you adopt when considering a renovation project, it must align with and complement your overall investment objectives.

 All the planning in the world can sometimes fail to account for unforeseen eventualities that throw a spanner in the works.

 Perhaps you’ve done all that hard work, only to find that the market or interest rates have moved unfavorably against you.

 Of course these potential issues are not so problematic if you’re keeping the finished property investment, which is another reason why I favour a buy, renovate and hold approach – timing the market is not so essential, and as such, there’s greater margin for error.

 At Metropole, we’ve completed hundreds of small to large-scale development projects on behalf of clients, so we know what it takes to make property renovations a lucrative way to supercharge your investment portfolio.

 You can trust the team at Metropole to provide you with direction, guidance and results.

 If you’re interested in getting involved at the “wholesale” end of the property market, we’ll help you become a property developer.

 While smart investors know that investing in property is a sure way to build wealth, most buy property at retail prices and then wait for capital growth.